Compare car insurance policies and find the best value for you.

 Your monthly premium doesn’t tell the whole story about your car insurance.
-Does your provider nickel and dime you for making monthly payments or paperless bills?
+Does your provider charge extra for monthly payments or paperless bills?
 How easy is it to contact customer service?
-What’s the process like for making an insurance claim?
+What’s the process like for making a car insurance claim?
 These are important questions to ask to make sure you’ve chosen the right provider.

 We combined the results of over 88,085 surveyed auto insurance consumers from Consumer Reports and the J.D.
 Power Claims Satisfaction survey to rank the top 15 best car insurance providers in 2018.

 |Company||Finder rating||Learn more|